Kichura/MCWine/README.md

 ## Disclaimers

 1. It cannot be guaranteed that ViaFabric + ViaBackwards are allowed on specific servers as they can possibly cause problems with anti-cheat plugins,
-2. When publishing LAN worlds with specific port, Geyser at this time must be re-configured to meet the same port as provided by the world owner,
-3. I do not take any responsibility for any issues caused by this pack - Any action you do is completely on your own,
+2. I do not take any responsibility for any issues caused by this pack - Any action you do is completely on your own,
-4. This modpack does not ship with mod menu as most configurations for each mod have been pre-baked. but you can install it regardless,
+3. This modpack does not ship with mod menu as most configurations for each mod have been pre-baked. but you can install it regardless,
-5. Some mods will possibly contain bugs that can break this client - If you are sensitive to these issues; You can disable the specific mods to play without them.
+4. Some mods will possibly contain bugs that can break this client - If you are sensitive to these issues; You can disable the specific mods to play without them.

 ## Modrinth Version